-Note: Trackers Forest School does not follow the plan made by Portland School District as to whether school will be in session, late start, or closed; we make our own determination as to whether or not to hold classes during inclement weather.
+Note: Portland Forest School does not follow the plan made by Portland School District as to whether school will be in session, late start, or closed; we make our own determination as to whether or not to hold classes during inclement weather.
 If a late start is called we will re-evaluate at 8am based on road safety and e-mail families if we decide that day long closure is necessary

-Trackers Forest School holds parents and guardians to the same high standards of behavior and conduct to which we hold our students.
+Portland Forest School holds parents and guardians to the same high standards of behavior and conduct to which we hold our students.
 We are a village and we seek to create a positive, safe, and respectful environment for all involved.

 - Communicate with respect, honesty, and integrity.

 - Offensive or profane language, harassment, disruptive or bullying behaviors, threatening behavior, verbal abuse, or physical violence will not be tolerated.

 - Complete registration, forms, and pay school fees on time.

 - Attend all required parent-teacher conferences.
 This is the best way to understand your child’s progress in school.